Mar 1, 2023

 3. "Erotic stimulation especially of one's own genital organs commonly resulting in orgasm and achieved by manual or other bodily contact exclusive of sexual intercourse, by instrumental manipulation, occasionally by sexual fantasies, or by various combinations of these agencies."

 *** Note they use the word "usually" and not "always".
 Sexually stimulating oneself with, or without orgasm, is still masturbation.
+Whether it's done with a hand, or an object, if they are stimulating themselves it's considered masturbation.

 (Spencer W Kimball said on lds.org :